 Mold is a living breeding thing.
 Once the spores grow active in an area they will spread.
 Even if you wipe it off your tack, unless you treat the whole room or area, it will come back.
 If it is briefly on leather it will not hurt, however, long time exposure will cause scarring and pitting of the surface.
 Mold will NOT grow on overly dry, out of condition saddles and bridles.
 So if it is visible, then you are taking good care of your stuff by frequent oiling.

-To remove, mix half and half mixture of Isopropal alcohol and water; drip or sponge only all of the leather.
+To remove, mix half and half mixture of Isopropyl alcohol and water; drip or sponge only all of the leather.
 Using the same mixture in a clean garden sprayer, spray walls and interior of storage area.
-You won't kill all the bacteria the first treatment, but respraying every 3 months (or when mold reappears) will reduce it each time until it all dries.
+You won't kill all the bacteria with the first treatment, but respraying every 3 months (or when mold reappears) will reduce it each time until it all dries.

 FITTING PADS TO YOUR HORSE